tommywang0tw/Chatroom_linux/README.md

 For example:

-If we want to build up a server with opened port 3045, we use this cmd:
+If we want to build up a server with opened port 3045, we use this command:

 ./server 3045